stanford-marlowe/docs.marlowe.stanford.edu/docs/getting-started/connecting.md

 ```

 You will be prompted to provide both your password and duo two-factor authentication credentials before it logs you in.

+If you receive a message `"Connection closed by 171.67.99.202 port 22" when trying to login, it usually indicates that your account is not fully active yet.
+A confirmation email is usually sent to inform you of full activation.